 Meal Pattern - CACFP food item requirements for each meal served.
-The meal pattern is comprised of four groups: milk, fruits/vegetables, grains/bread, and meat/meat substitutes.
+The meal pattern is comprised of five groups: 1. milk, 2. fruits, 3. vegetables, 4. grains/bread, and 5. meat/meat substitutes.
 It indicates the quantities of food that are required based upon age for the breakfast, lunch, supper, and snack meals.

-Milk - Pasteurized fluid milk served in CACFP to participants 24 months and older must be: fat-free or low-fat milk, fat-free or low-fat lactose reduced milk, fat-free or low-fat lactose free milk, fat-free or low-fat buttermilk, or fat-free or low-fat acidified milk and meets State and local standards.
+Milk - Pasteurized fluid milk served in CACFP to participants 24 months and older must be: fatfree or low-fat milk, fat-free or low-fat lactose reduced milk, fat-free or low-fat lactose free milk, fat-free or low-fat buttermilk, or fat-free or low-fat acidified milk and meet State and local standards.
 Whole milk and reduced-fat (2%) milk may not be served to participants over two years of age.
 In the case of children who cannot consume fluid milk due to medical or other special dietary needs, other than a disability, non-dairy beverages may be served in lieu of fluid milk.
-Non-dairy beverages must be nutritionally equivalent to milk and meet the nutritional standards for fortification of calcium, protein, vitamin A, vitamin D, and other nutrients to levels found in cow's milk, as outlined in the National School Lunch Program (NSLP) regulations at 7 CFR 210.10 (m)(3).
+Non-dairy beverages must be nutritionally equivalent to milk; and meet the nutritional standards for fortification of calcium, protein, vitamin A, vitamin D, and other nutrients to levels found in cow's milk, as outlined in the National School Lunch Program (NSLP) regulations at 7 CFR 210.10 (m)(3).